Chymyst/chymyst-core/docs/chymyst01.md

 The helper functions `m`, `site`, and `run` are defined in the `JoinRun` library.

-The `site` call will declare a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.
+The `site` call declares a **reaction site**, which can be visualized as a place where molecules gather and wait for their reaction partners.
 We will talk later in more detail about reaction sites.

 ## Example: Concurrent counter